 Trace captures message content.
 If your message payloads contain sensitive information, then you should enable data masking.
-For instructions, see Data masking.
+For instructions, see Data masking and hiding.

 |Proxy Endpoint||Indicates which ProxyEndpoint flow was selected for execution.
 An API proxy can have multiple named proxy endpoints.|